MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/javascript-sdk-troubleshooting.md

 ### Cause

-This can occur if the `parentid` is not specified in the parent html element, which causes the event to be triggered on all html elements.
+This can occur if the `parentid` is not specified in the parent html element, which causes the event to be triggered on all of its parent elements.

 ### Solution